This post is sponsored by Assisi Animal Health

 How the Loop is helping a veterinarian’s cat with achy knees

 The photo at the top of this post show 11-year-old Buggy, who belongs to feline veterinarian Andrea Tasi, VMD of Just Cats Naturally.
 Buggy has torn both his ACL (anterior cranial cruciate) ligaments in the past, and as a result, has a tendency to get achy knees.
 “He limps and is much less active when his knees bother him,” says Dr. Tasi.
 During a flare up of his discomfort this winter, Dr. Tasi used the Assisi Loop daily, and Buggy responded positively.
 “I was rarely able to use the loop twice daily, as they advised,” says Dr. Tasi, “but even with once daily use, he was noticeably more mobile within a week.”
 Dr. Tasi continues to use the Loop several times a week as “maintenance” now.
 “On his worst flare up days, I did use some NSAID (non-steroidal anti-inflammatory drugs) pain relief as well,” adds Dr. Tasi, “but the combination of the Loop and the medication gave better relief than I saw from the medication alone.”

 *FTC Disclosure: This is a sponsored post, which means that I was compensated to feature this content.
 Regardless of payment received, you will only see products or services featured on this site that I believe are of interest to our readers.

-The post A Veterinarian Talks About How She Uses the Assisi Loop for Her Patients appeared first on The Conscious Cat.
+The post A Veterinarian Talks About How the Assisi Loop Helps Her Patients appeared first on The Conscious Cat.